openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

     let value: number = 2
     let list: Object[] = [1, value, "hello", new Error()] // ok

-In the example above the first literal and 'value' are implicitly boxed to *Number*, and types of string literal and the instance of type *Error* are compatible (see :ref:`Compatible Types`) with Object because the corresponding classes are inherited from Object.
+In the example above, the first literal and 'value' are implicitly boxed to *Number*, and the types of a string literal and the instance of type *Error* are compatible (see :ref:`Compatible Types`) with Object because the corresponding classes are inherited from Object.

 .. index::
    literal